JecintaK/INTERNLY---/README.md

 Welcome!

-Interly is a modern web platform designed to connect university and college students with verified internship opportunities.
+Internly is a modern web platform designed to connect university and college students with verified internship opportunities.
 Our mission is to empower students by providing a central place to discover relevant, credible internships and career-launching experiences.

 Features